-Difference between primary Memory and secondary Memory :: We know the Memory of a computer as two categories, such as primary Memory and Secondary Memory.
-We know the primary Memory as the main Memory of the machine.
+Difference between primary Memory and secondary Memory:: We know the Memory of a computer as two categories, such as primary Memory and Secondary Memory.
+We know the primary Memory as the main memory of the machine.

 It helps the users to give recent data very fast.
-We know the secondary Memory of the computer as the auxiliary Memory.
+We know the secondary Memory of the computer as the auxiliary memory.
 Here, the computer stores all the data permanently.

 But when you want to make your doubts clear, you need to understand the difference between primary Memory and Secondary Memory.

-In this article, we will discuss some more differences between the Primary and Secondary Memory.
+In this article, we will discuss some more differences between Primary and Secondary Memory.
 The comparison chart shows you the critical difference between these two.

 Difference between primary Memory and secondary Memory

 This Memory is the main memory of the computer system.
 The instructions that currently need to be executed directly copied to the primary Memory.
 CPU can directly access the information from the primary Memory.

 When you want to access the data from primary Memory, the process becomes very faster.
 It is because this Memory is internal Memory.
 The Processor can also access the data from primary Memory using the data bus.

 Primary Memory is volatile.
 It means that the data in primary Memory does not exist if the user doesn’t save it.
 As a result, sometimes, a power failure occurs.
 Semiconductors are used to make the primary Memory.
 The cost of primary Memory is very high.
 The size of the Memory is small.